Virginia governor to announce removal of Lee statue

 RICHMOND, Va.
 (AP) — Virginia Gov. Ralph Northam is expected to announce plans Thursday for the removal of an iconic statue of Confederate Gen. Robert E. Lee from Richmond’s prominent Monument Avenue, a senior administration official told The Associated Press.

-The governor will direct the statue to be moved off its massive pedestal and put into storage while his administration seeks input on a new location, according to the official, who spoke on condition of anonymity because the official was not authorized to speak before the governor’s announcement.
+The Democratic governor will direct the statue to be moved off its massive pedestal and put into storage while his administration seeks input on a new location, according to the official, who spoke on condition of anonymity because the official was not authorized to speak before the governor’s announcement.

+Many black activists and lawmakers have long called for the statue’s removal and cheered the news.

+“That is symbol for so many people, black and otherwise of a time gone by of hate and oppression and being made to feel less than,” said Del.
+Jay Jones, a black lawmaker from Norfolk.
+He said he was “overcome” by emotion when he learned the statue was to come down.

 The move comes amid turmoil across the nation and around the world over the death of George Floyd, a black man who died after a Minneapolis officer pressed his knee into Floyd’s neck for several minutes, even after he stopped moving.